mdotcarter/ARA-Networks/README.md

 Source: 3-preprocess.sh, roi-extract.cxx, regress.py

 The preprocess script drops the first 3 TR, then performs slice timing and motion correction.
 It then runs the roi-extract utility on the freesurfer segmentation to create conservative CSF, WM, and global ROI masks.
-These are used by regress.py to regress out those (average) signals, producing rest_preprocess.nii.gz
+These are used by regress.py to regress out those (average) signals, and then perform bandpass filtering, producing rest_preprocess.nii.gz